MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x170--crypto-library-internal-error.md

 ## Cause
 -----

-This bugcheck will hit if the crypto libraries detect an anomaly that should never occur but which might be the symptom of an active attack, and the library has no safe method of signaling the error to the caller.
+This bugcheck indicates the cryptographic library hit an anomaly which should never occur, and the library has no safe method of signaling the error to the caller.
+This might be the symptom of an active attack.

 ## See Also